Transit bus delays and cancellations possible beginning Monday, Nov 27. Check your bus schedule online before heading out.

 Residents who have an approved EAP must still comply with the other aspects of the Responsible Pet Ownership Bylaw including minimizing barking, etc.

 A person having more than six dogs and cats over the age of six months, or more than four dogs over the age of six months, without holding a valid Excess Animal Permit may face charges under the Responsible Pet Ownership By-law.
-The person would be required to appear before a magistrate in Provincial Court.

 How to apply